rajp152k/rajp152k.github.io/content/post/nvim-tmux-docker-python.md

 I start my work sessions off by ssh'ing into my remote compute cluster.

-I Don't type in my passwords all the time and prefer being a little lazy.
+I don't type in my passwords all the time and prefer being a little lazy.
 So, `sshpass`(stores credentials) and an aliased bash script do the job reliably.

 ##### *~/remote/dev.sh*